StarlingUAS/example_python_controller/README.md

 This folder can be built locally by running `make all` from this folder.
 Each element can also be built separately by invoking `make <controller-name>`.

+These are then available on the system under the tag `uobflightlabstarling/example_controller_python_ap` (or `_px4`) fo general running with `docker run`.

 ## Example Python Controller

-This is an example of a controller for the system written in Python with ROS2.
+This project contains an example of a controller for the system written in Python with ROS2.
 It has been packaged up with a Dockerfile and an example kubernetes deployment file.
 The controller itself directly talks to mavros and tells the drone to lift off, trace a semi circle and land.

+For greater details on how it works, refer to [README_controller.md](README_controller.md).

+## Examples of Controllers For Use in Starling
+### Example Python Controller

+This is the controller within this repository

-## Starling Simple Offboard
+### Starling Simple Offboard

 This is an example of an onboard or offboard controller which can be used to control a single drone.
 It is based on the original Clover simple offboard, but also includes a trajectory follower module.
 This controller can be run to provide a higher level control of a real or simulated drone.

 > **Note** If running in the flight arena, this controller is already running on the Coex Clover drones

-## Starling Allocator
+### Starling Allocator

 This is an example of a trajectory allocator node which attempt to smartly allocate trajectories to drones which can run them.